paolij/GSEMOR-Metagenomics-Tutorial/README.md

 2. **Set up your folders**

-    Navigate to your directory for the workshop in the blue server
+    Navigate to the workshop directory in the blue server

     ```bash
-    cd /blue/Genomic_Workshop
+    cd /blue/general_workshop/
     ```

     Make a folder for metagenomics and go into newly created folder